java licensing

 • You can run your Java applications for free using an OpenJDK-based JDK (from vendors like AdoptOpenJDK, Amazon Corretto, etc.).
 Many enterprises have already standardized these free versions to avoid Oracle fees.
 Java’s core technology remains open-source; Oracle charges for its build and support services.

-Oracle Java 17 is currently free to use under the NFTC license, but it won’t remain free indefinitely in its current form:
+Oracle Java 17 was initially free under the NFTC license, but that changed in October 2024.

-• Free until September 2024: You can run Oracle Java 17 in production without paying any fees, and Oracle will provide security updates for it on a quarterly schedule (just as they do for paying customers) until September 2024.
-During this period, Java 17 is free for all practical purposes.
+• Free until September 2024: You can use Oracle Java 17 in production without paying fees.
+Oracle released quarterly security updates for free, just like it did for paying customers.

 So, what are your options when Java 17’s free window closes?
 You have two main choices: